The Ultimate Guide to Painting Furniture White

 Excessive coats meant more brush strokes.
 And 13 coats worth of brush strokes means an uneven, not-so-lovely surface.

-Using the right paint is so important.
-Now only do I share my favorite brand of paint, but I also show you my pick for the best white paint for furniture.
+Whether this is your first time painting furniture or you are an old pro, using the right paint is so important.
+Not only do I share my favorite brand of paint, but I also show you my pick for the best white paint for furniture.

-Since practice makes perfect, I’ve learned lots of tricks along the way and the best products for painting furniture in white so you get a gorgeous finish the easy way!
+Since practice makes perfect, I’ve learned lots of tricks along the way and the best products for painting wooden furniture white so you get a smooth finish the easy way!

 LET ME SHOW YOU:

-- The best products to use when painting furniture white
+- The best products to use when painting antique furniture white

 - The best white paint for furniture